 Initially released during spooky season ‘19, the Air Jordan 1 ‘Shattered Backboard 3.0’ aptly mixes high-fructose pumpkin and vanilla hues with the deepest black to create a glazed autumnal treat.
 Staunch collectors might disagree, but we actually think this is the most superior shoe in the Shattered Backboard trilogy.

 Although we personally prefer the threequel, the OG ‘Shattered Backboard’ Jordan is still a knockout shoe.
 What’s with the name?
-The starfish orange-coloured sneaker tells the story of a game MJ participated in his first season with the Chicago Bulls.
+The starfish orange-colored sneaker tells the story of a game MJ participated in his first season with the Chicago Bulls.

 In 1985 in Trieste, Italy, Michael Jordan threw on an orange and black jersey and joined Stefanel Trieste in a game against Juve Caserta.
 During the game, Jordan accidentally shattered a glass backboard.
-30 years later, Jordan brand commemorated the moment by dropping a Jordan in Stefanel Trieste’s house colours.
+30 years later, Jordan brand commemorated the moment by dropping a Jordan in Stefanel Trieste’s house colors.

 Each and every sneaker from the seminal Off-White x Nike ‘The Ten’ drop of 2017 is a win, but the holy grail is, undoubtedly, the Off-White x Air Jordan 1 ‘Chicago’.
-In a few words, this overhaul of the quintessential ‘Chicago’ colourway is nothing short of a masterpiece.
+In a few words, this overhaul of the quintessential ‘Chicago’ colorway is nothing short of a masterpiece.

 The Dior x Air Jordan 1 High sneaker is the ultimate emblem of our time – an epoch in which the lines between sportswear and high fashion have blurred.